 |Illicit drug use disorder||Health care associated with illicit drug abuse or dependence||$386||$60||$397||$193||$1,037|

 |Program cost||Adjustment for deadweight cost of program||$0||$0||$0||($1,707)||($1,707)|

 |Annual cost||Year dollars||Summary|

-|Program costs||$3,114||2012||Present value of net program costs (in 2015 dollars)||($3,255)|
+|Program costs||$3,114||2012||Present value of net program costs (in 2018 dollars)||($3,415)|

-|Comparison costs||$0||2012||Cost range (+ or -)||10 %|
+|Comparison costs||$0||2012||Cost range (+ or -)||20 %|

 |The graph above illustrates the estimated cumulative net benefits per-participant for the first fifty years beyond the initial investment in the program.
-We present these cash flows in non-discounted dollars to simplify the “break-even” point from a budgeting perspective.
+We present these cash flows in discounted dollars.
 If the dollars are negative (bars below $0 line), the cumulative benefits do not outweigh the cost of the program up to that point in time.
 The program breaks even when the dollars reach $0.
 At this point, the total benefits to participants, taxpayers, and others, are equal to the cost of the program.
 If the dollars are above $0, the benefits of the program exceed the initial investment.|

 Friedman, A.S., Terras, A., & Glassman, K. (2002).
 Multimodal substance use intervention program for male deliquents.
 Journal of Child and Adolescent Substance Abuse, 11(4), 43-65.